KarthikMothiki/Telenex-Robotics-Intro-to-ROS2/src/custom_interfaces/msg/READMe.md

 ### NOTE
-Skip the steps 1 & 2 if you already created the custom_interfaces package and don't forget to change the message definition
+- Skip steps 1 & 2 if you already created the custom_interfaces package and don't forget to change the message definition.
+- Skip the steps 1 through 5 if you installed the package using git

 ## Step 1: Create a New Package